planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** +1 to Soak
 > -   **Twists:** *Delay, drop weapon, lose Cover, draw more foes, etc.*

 Special weapons may grant a bonus to Defend, such as Shields and parrying daggers.
+This bonus only applies vs. melee Attacks, however.

 ### Know